 The advanced InGaAs detector technology allows imaging in the SWIR without the necessity of an external cooling system.
 Other benefits of our proprietary sensor technology are low power consumption and the ability to image at high frame rates, a remarkable advantage over current uncooled microbolometer technology.
 Our NIR cameras deliver what thermal imagers cannot – clear, lifelike detection in daylight or lowlight.
 Small and compact, they operate at room temperature with no moving parts and can image through glass and plastic using off-the-shelf glass optics.
 Because our InGaAs cameras have non-uniformity corrections (NUCs) that last for the lifetime of the cameras, they do not need NUCs in the field, making operation simpler.

 InGaAs arrays and imagers are ideal for a wide variety of military, industrial, biomedical, telecommunications, scientific and commercial applications.
 These include:

-Sensors Unlimited - UTC Aerospace Systems
+Sensors Unlimited – A part of Collins Aerospace

 330 Carter Road, Suite 100

 Princeton, NJ 08540-5914

 UTC Aerospace Systems announces the Sensors Unlimited Warrior C2S newest lightweight, field-ready shortwave infrared (SWIR) module and covert laser illuminator.